 Any homeless child shall be immediately admitted, even if the child or child's parent/guardian is unable to produce immunization and health records normally required for enrollment.
-Board of Education policy 6:140, Education of Homeless Children, governs the enrollment of homeless children.
+Board policy 6:140, Education of Homeless Children, governs the enrollment.
+The Board of Education is empowered, at its discretion, to require, at its own expense, that a homeless child submit to an examination by a licensed physician and receive the immunizations against and screening for, preventable, communicable diseases, as otherwise required by the Department of Public Health.

-LEGAL REF.:
+LEGAL REF .:

-42 U.S.C. §11431 et seq., McKinney-Vento Homeless Assistance Act.
+42 U.S.C. §11431 et seq., McKinney-Vento Homeless Assistance Act